-With laptops there's a tradeoff.
-Either the keyboard is too high, or the screen is to low.
+With laptops there's a trade off.
+Either the keyboard is too high, or the screen is too low.
 It doesn't affect her son, because he never spends more than ten or fifteen minutes in one place.

 But Granny has become increasingly attached to her new toy.
 She

 often spends a couple hours at a time online.
 And her arm is starting to